THE 32/34 SIZE FITS 14" TO 16" SADDLES, IS 34 WIDE

 The money back guarantee on

-the CorrecTOR for US and Canadian customers: Follow the Balance shims 1 page of intructions and ride for up to 30
+the ProTecTOR for US and Canadian customers: Follow the Balance shims 1 page of intructions and ride for up to 30

 days.
 If you're not fully satisfied, Give Len a call for a return authorization number, put

 it in the original box and pay for the return shipping.
-You will receive the retail price you paid for the
+You will receive a Credit for the price you paid for the